 • Russia as a ‘Euro-Pacific’ power: myth or reality?

 • Russia’s objectives and activities in Australia’s immediate region

 • Implications for Australia’s security interests

 Who should attend?

-This course is invaluable to employees of any Commonwealth agency grappling with the question of what Russia seeks today, and what it means for Australia in the future.
-It is designed for officers from all departments and agencies, as well as professionals, analysts, and leaders from other organisations, who would benefit from a deeper understanding of Russia, the implications of its role as a significant geopolitical actor for Australian public policy and future Australian national security interests in particular.
+This course is invaluable for staff grappling with the question of what Russia seeks today, and what it means for Australia in the future.
+It is designed for those seeking a deeper understanding of Russia, the implications of its role as a significant geopolitical actor for Australian public policy and future Australian national security interests in particular.

 • One day residential, fully-catered course.

 • An ANU parking permit will be supplied.